The Guide

 • Higher teacher pay attracts stronger candidates.
 This is the most direct way ownership model affects classroom quality

 • Ownership is not destiny.
 Some for-profit schools deliver strong outcomes.
 Some non-profit schools are badly run.
-But the structural incentives are different, and parents should understand them
+The structural incentives are different, worth understanding

 The Two Models